JohnGiorgi/deeplearning.ai-coursera-notes/README.md

 # deeplearning.ai-coursera-notes
-Compiled notes for the deeplearning.ai specialization on Coursera.
-Taught by Andrew Ng
+Compiled notes for the [deeplearning.ai specialization on Coursera](https://www.deeplearning.ai/) taught by Andrew Ng.

-Link to the course: https://www.coursera.org/specializations/deep-learning

-I intend to continuously add to and improve these notes as I complete the [5-course specialization](https://www.deeplearning.ai/).
+I intend to continuously add to and improve these notes as I complete the 5-course specialization.
 See [here](https://johngiorgi.github.io/deeplearning.ai-coursera-notes/) for the notes compiled as a simple website.